Kaneryaa/kubernetes/README.md

 3. **Kubernetes Architecture**:
    - Familiarize yourself with the key components of a Kubernetes cluster, such as the Control Plane and Worker Nodes.
    - ![image](https://github.com/Kaneryaa/kubernetes/assets/89991677/5c585d76-a0f1-4061-aa06-57eef5b9c2f0)

-     Control Plane:
+   Control Plane (Master Node):

-The Control Plane is the brain of a Kubernetes cluster.
-It is responsible for managing and controlling the cluster.
-It includes several key components:
-a.
 API Server:

-This is the central management point that provides a way to interact with the Kubernetes cluster.
-It exposes the Kubernetes API, which is used by administrators, developers, and other components to communicate with the cluster.
-b.
+The API Server is the entry point for all administrative tasks and API interactions with the cluster.
+It processes requests, validates them, and updates the corresponding objects in the etcd store.
+etcd:

+etcd is a distributed key-value store used to store the configuration and state of the Kubernetes cluster.
+It serves as the cluster's source of truth, ensuring that the state of the system is consistent across all nodes.
+Controller Manager:

+The Controller Manager is responsible for maintaining the desired state of the cluster.
+It continuously monitors the state of various resources and makes adjustments as needed to ensure that the actual state matches the desired state.
 Scheduler:

-The Scheduler is responsible for assigning work to Worker Nodes.
-It decides which nodes should run which pods based on factors like resource availability, node constraints, and other policies.
+The Scheduler is responsible for placing pods onto available nodes.
+It takes into account factors like resource requirements, node capacity, and affinity/anti-affinity rules to make optimal scheduling decisions.
-c.
-Controller Manager:

-The Controller Manager is responsible for regulating the state of the system.
-It ensures that the desired state of the cluster matches the actual state.
-It includes various controllers that handle different types of resources (e.g., Pods, Deployments, Services).
-d. etcd:

-This is a distributed key-value store that serves as the cluster's primary data store.
-It stores the configuration data and the state of the cluster.
+Cloud Controller Manager (Optional):

+This component interacts with the underlying cloud provider to manage resources like load balancers, storage volumes, and virtual machines.
+It allows Kubernetes to integrate with specific cloud platforms.
 Worker Nodes:

-Worker Nodes are the machines where your applications run.
-They are responsible for executing the workloads and managing the container runtime.
-a.
 Kubelet:

-Kubelet is an agent that runs on each Worker Node and is responsible for ensuring that the containers are running in a Pod.
+Kubelet is an agent that runs on each worker node and is responsible for ensuring that containers are running in a Pod.
+It communicates with the API Server and takes care of starting, stopping, and maintaining application containers as specified in the Pod manifest.
-It communicates with the Control Plane components (API Server, Controller Manager) to receive instructions on which Pods to run.
-b.
+Kube Proxy:

+Kube Proxy maintains network rules to allow communication between pods and external resources.
+It manages network routing for services and provides load balancing for them.
 Container Runtime:

-This is the software responsible for running containers.
-Kubernetes supports various container runtimes like Docker, containerd, and others.
+The container runtime is the software responsible for running containers.
+Kubernetes is compatible with various container runtimes, including Docker, containerd, and others.
-c.
-Kube Proxy:

-Kube Proxy is responsible for network communication within the cluster.
-It maintains network rules and routes, allowing communication between different Pods and Services.
-d.
-Pods:
+Pod:

-Pods are the smallest deployable units in Kubernetes.
-They can contain one or more containers that share a common networking and storage context.
-Containers within a Pod can communicate with each other using localhost, making them co-located and tightly coupled.
+A Pod is the basic scheduling unit in Kubernetes.
+It can consist of one or more containers that share network and storage resources.
+Containers within a Pod can communicate with each other using localhost.

 4. **Installation minikube kubernetes**:
    -